tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/overview.md

 ## Local AEM Runtime

 The AEM as a Cloud Service SDK provides a QuickStart Jar that runs a local version of AEM.
-The Quickstart Jar can be used to run either the AEM Author Service or AEM Publish Service locally.
-Note that while the Quickstart Jar provides a local development experience, not all features available in AEM as a Cloud Service are included in the Quickstart Jar.
+The QuickStart Jar can be used to run either the AEM Author Service or AEM Publish Service locally.
+Note that while the QuickStart Jar provides a local development experience, not all features available in AEM as a Cloud Service are included in the QuickStart Jar.

 This section of the tutorial shows how to: